Trade compliance verification

 Difference between compliance intervention tools and verifications

-Traditional trade compliance verifications are not always efficient for trade chain partners and the CBSA to identify and address instances of non-compliance.
+Traditional trade compliance verifications are not always an efficient way to identify and address instances of non-compliance.

 Traditional verifications are:

-• examining all importations over a period of time, normally 1 year
+- they examine all importations over a period of time (normally 1 year)

-• which can result in mounting industry costs, particularly when recurring non-compliance is confirmed
+- this can result in higher costs to industry, particularly when recurring non-compliance is confirmed

 In contrast, the 3 trade compliance intervention tools: